RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 To illustrate, support you want to migrate a 1&nbsp;GB source database without replication to a target database with replication enabled.
 Here, the target database memory limit should be at least 2&frac12;&nbsp;GB to avoid data loss.

-Once the databases are synched, you can disable Active-Passive for the target database.
+Once the databases are synced, you can disable Active-Passive for the target database.
 Before doing so, however, verify that apps and other connections have switched to the target database; otherwise, you may lose data.

 For help setting up an Active-Passive relationship between databases hosted on different accounts, contact support.